Vyral/scott-kato-recruiting/_posts/2020-05-01-how-to-stay-top-of-mind-and-prospect-for-new-business.md

 My team, including our entire market center, is making 10 “I care” calls per day.
 One of these calls might sound something like this:

 “Hi, Mrs. Smith\!
 I just wanted to reach out and let you know that I was thinking about you and to see how you were holding up.
 I believe that we’re all in this together, so I wanted to see if there was anything that I can do to help you.
-I believe that we’re going to come out of this stronger and more connected than ever before.”
+I believe that we’re going to come out of this stronger and more connected than ever.”

 {% include pullquote.html %}